Overview

 Improve quality of life in surrounding neighborhoods by substantially reducing existing congestion and air quality and noise effects associated with existing Caltrain and future rail expansion

-Development of preliminary technical planning study and preparation of project initiation report
+Development of preliminary technical planning study and preparation of Project Initiation Report

-Refinement of alignment alternatives
+• Refinement and analysis of alternatives

 Project Partners